About us

 Diver & Dredging Specialist

-Micah lives up to his nickname.
+Micah.
+T lives up to his nickname.
 Like his television namesake, he is the ultimate adapter—an out-of-the-box thinker who can fashion solutions from whatever is at hand when conventional options fail.
 With over five years of professional diving and dredging experience, he brings critical underwater capabilities to INFN8VZN's remediation operations.
 But his value will extend far beyond the water.
 Mechanically minded and gifted with his hands, he is a natural handyman who can diagnose engine troubles, repair equipment on the fly, and keep operations running when breakdowns threaten progress.
 Whether diving into contaminated rivers to assess conditions, rebuilding a motor in the field, or rigging up an improvised fix to keep the mission moving, Micah will deliver.
 His resourcefulness and calm under pressure will prove indispensable when operating in remote, unpredictable environments where the nearest repair shop is miles away and the only option is to figure it out.

 Charles G.

-Charles is a lead pastor with 17 years of ministry experience, bringing spiritual grounding and moral leadership to INFN8VZN's mission.
+Charles.
+G is a lead pastor with 17 years of ministry experience, bringing spiritual grounding and moral leadership to INFN8VZN's mission.
 His extensive background in faith-based community work and charitable initiatives equips him to guide the team through the demands of humanitarian service.
 He provides counsel, encouragement, and a foundation of purpose that anchors the organization's work in something greater than logistics and equipment.

 Our Story - A message from Our Founders